ORAU brings decades of experience in scientific peer review and merit review for agencies and organizations of all sizes.

 - Ease-of-use in managing reviews from start to finish or managing any component

-- Proprietary network of more than 18,000 global subject matter experts and access to numerous other expert databases
+- Proprietary network of global subject matter experts and access to numerous other expert databases

 - Low cost and high efficiency in all phases of the peer review process